Cheapest car insurance for new drivers

 - Where you live

 - Opt for a higher excess.
 When you make a claim you generally have to pay a certain amount (an excess) before the insurer starts contributing.
 Agreeing to a higher excess can lower your premium – though make sure you don’t opt for such a high excess that you can’t afford it if you need to claim.

-- Nominate your drivers.
+- Add an experienced named driver.
 Adding an older or more experienced driver to your policy if they use your car occasionally can lower costs.